 Subtrochanteric fractures are usually high energy fractures seen usually in younger patients.

 Low energy subtrochanteric fractures should arouse the suspicion of pathological fractures.

 There is also recently identified patient population of individuals experiencing subtrochanteric fractures after bisphosphonate use, particularly alendronate.
 These have a transverse or short oblique pattern with cortical thickening and a medial cortical beak.

-The treatment of subtrochanteric fractures has evolved in the recent decades because of better understanding of both fracture biology and biomechanics, and availability of better surgical gadgets.
+The treatment of subtrochanteric fractures has evolved in recent decades because of a better understanding of both fracture biology and biomechanics, and the availability of better surgical gadgets.

 Specially designed implants that can withstand significant muscular forces for prolonged periods of healing are available now and are associated with better surgical outcomes.

 The subtrochanteric region of the femur is between the lesser trochanter and a point 5 cm distal.
 It mainly consists of cortical bone.

 Femoral head and neck are anteverted approximately 13º with respect to the plane of the femoral shaft.

 The piriformis fossa lies at the base of the neck and is oriented in line with the femoral shaft.
 It is often the entry point for insertion of femoral nails.

 Lesser trochanter is posteromedial.
 It serves as an insertion point for the psoas and iliacus tendons.